 3 MINUTE READ

 Horizon’s medical policies are based on science and input from New Jersey doctors.

-By Paul Alexander, Chief Medical Officer and Vice President, Government Programs
+By Paul Alexander, Vice President and Chief Medical Officer, Government Programs

 What does my policy cover?
 How does a health insurer make coverage decisions?
 If my doctor says I should have a test, procedure or prescription, isn’t that all that matters?

 Many consumers incorrectly assume that a faceless bookkeeper with a sharp pencil and a cold heart decides what is covered and what is not with no regard to medical science.
 Medicine is complicated because humans, injuries, and diseases are complex.
 But, doctors – and health insurers – don’t have to figure it all out themselves.
 There is a huge body of scientific research that serves as the basis of how, when, and why to use a certain drug, procedure or test is recommended for a patient.

 Evidence-based research and best practices are the building blocks of Horizon’s medical policy.

 As a result, members rarely encounter an instance when Horizon’s medical policy differs from a doctor’s recommendation.
 But, it does happen (remember, this is complex stuff!).
 But it’s rare.
 Only 8,438 of the 60 million member claims Horizon BCBSNJ processed in 2018 wound up under appeal, though not all of those appeals were due to medical policy.